semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 When you deploy **v2** as a canary, you scale down the number of **v1** pods to 2, to keep the total amount of pods to 3.

 Then, you can start a rolling update to version **v2** on the stable deployment.
-One at a time, all its pods are updated and restarted, until they are all running on **v2** and you can get rid of the canary.
+One at a time, all its pods are updated and restarted until they are all running on **v2**, and you can get rid of the canary.

 ![Completing a stable release](./figures/05-transition-stable.png){ width=95% }